 Why do this problem?

-can give some substance to children's ideas on place value especially when you are introducing or using numbers greater than $1000$.
-It shows in a pictorial way what the extra zeros do to a number when multiplying by $10$ and $100$.
+can give some substance to children's ideas on place value especially when you are introducing or using numbers greater than 1000.

 The problem can also help children to appreciate how big large numbers really are!

 You could introduce the problem by telling the class the 'story' about the tree and its trunks, its branches, its twig and its leaves.
-During, or after this, ask such questions as "How many branches are there altogether?" and "How many leaves will there be on each branch?".
+You may wish to show the group the images in the problem, or you could create your own on the board as you outline what a Deca Tree looks like.

 If there are ten twigs on each branch, how many will there be on ten branches?